m410/brzy/README.md

 This sets all actions on the controller to be callable over ssl.

 ## ContentTypes
 Defines what content types are allowed to call the action.
 It defaults to all.
+The content type is extracted from the accept content type header sent in the request.

-    class HomeController extends Controller("") with Secured {
+    class HomeController extends BaseController("") with Secured {
       override val actions = List(
-        Action("", "/index", index _, ContentType(“text/json”))
+        get("", index _, View("/index"), ContentType(“text/json”))
       )
       def index(p:PostBody) = {
         val json = p.asJson